-The Company re-assesses at each reporting date the need to derecognize a previously recognized deferred income tax asset.
+The Company re-assesses at each reporting date the need to derecognize a previously recognized DIT asset.

-23.14 Income and expense recognition
+20.15 Income and expense recognition

 (a) Revenue from fees and commissions

 The Company recognizes revenue when (or as) the Company satisfies a performance obligation by transferring a promised good or service to a customer (i.e. an asset).
 An asset is transferred when (or as) the customer obtains control of that asset.